shaswattejankar/trackxpress/README.md

 # TrackXpress

-This is a fronted project made with React.Js
+This is a fronted project made with React.Js and GMP.
+There is no backend/database support included yet.

 ## Available Scripts